Brie Larson Shines In Her MCU Debut As ‘Captain Marvel’ Hits the Right Notes – Review

 We can see this growth depicted superbly by Brie Larson as the titular character.
 I will admit that when Marvel Studios announced that Captain Marvel was going to be made, Larson was not the first actress that came to mind.
 That being said, after seeing the film it is clear that Larson definitely did her research.
 She captured Carol’s snark perfectly, was great with her comedic timing and she was certainly a believable badass.
 But perhaps her best trait was the chemistry she created with her co-stars.
 Having seen Larson’s directorial debut Unicorn Store at the Toronto International Film Festival (TIFF) in 2017, I was glad to hear that Larson’s Carol Danvers would share screen time with Jackson’s Nick Fury.
 The chemistry the pair share is off-the-charts and some of the scenes the duo have with one another are some of the best parts of the movie.

 However, it doesn’t stop there.
 From the moment we meet Carol’s best friend, Maria Rambeau (Lashana Lynch), we know that we’ve met someone special.
 Not only does Maria tell it like it is, she doesn’t back down from Carol.
 Not to mention Maria is a kick-ass single mother to daughter Monica (Akira Akbar).
 Maria is that friend that we all need in our lives and Lynch plays the role to perfection.
-From her line delivery, to her chemistry with Larson and Jackson, Lynch is a star.
+From her line delivery to her chemistry with Larson and Jackson, Lynch is a star.
 Truth be told, even with her limited screen time, Maria is one of the most important characters in Captain Marvel.
 Without revealing too much, her friendship with Carol is one of the most important parts of Carol’s life (past and present), and it takes an emotional moment between the two of them to propel Carol in the right direction.

 Of course, Captain Marvel is a superhero origin story and because of this seems familiar to other stories in a similar vein.
 Perhaps formulaic, it still never feels boring.
 The writers did a great job of making the film timely, while also paying homage to the great decade of the 90s.
 The comedic moments were well timed, didn’t feel forced and didn’t take away from the film’s message in any way.
 It can be difficult to have a character with so much power at their fingertips and make them relatable.
 But the film certainly did just that.
 Carol has moments of vulnerability and while others might see that as a weakness, it’s something that shows her human aspect very well.
 Her vulnerability does not make her any less strong; in fact, it makes her stronger as she learns to tackle her emotions head on, and learn from them, rather than keeping them suppressed.

-Ultimately, Captain Marvel is a solid introduction to one of the MCU’s strongest characters, and the cast truly make it a memorable experience.
+Ultimately, Captain Marvel is a solid introduction to one of the MCU’s strongest characters, and the cast truly makes it a memorable experience.
 The MCU is certainly rallying together a strong force of women heroes to be proud of, Captain Marvel included.
-Full of heart and epic character making moments, Captain Marvel‘s importance lies in the fact that is does not shy away from the harsh realities that are felt when someone is truly trying to find themselves and figure out just where they belong.
+Full of heart and epic character making moments, Captain Marvel‘s importance lies in the fact that it does not shy away from the harsh realities that are felt when someone is truly trying to find themselves and figure out just where they belong.
 It has a lot to say, as long as you’re ready and willing to take it all in during the movie.
-All-in-all, it was a well done film, and I look forward to seeing Carol’s next chapter in the MCU.
+All-in-all, it was a well-done film, and I look forward to seeing Carol’s next chapter in the MCU.

 Be sure to check out Captain Marvel in theaters on International Women’s Day, March 8!